-The implications of these trends for bowheads and other Arctic cetaceans are uncertain but they may be beneficial, in contrast to affects on ice-obligate species such as ice seals, polar bears, and walrus (ACIA 2004).
-There will be more open water and longer ice-free seasons in the arctic seas which may allow them to expand their range as the population continues to However, this potential for beneficial effects on recover from commercial whaling. bowheads and other whales will depend on their ability to locate sufficient concentrations of planktonic crustaceans to allow efficient foraging.
+The implications of these trends for bowheads and other Arctic cetaceans are uncertain but they may be beneficial, in contrast to effects on ice-obligate species such as ice seals, polar bears, and walrus (ACIA 2004).
+There will be more open water and longer ice-free seasons in the arctic seas which may allow them to expand their range as the population continues to recover from commercial whaling.
+However, this potential for beneficial effects on bowheads and other whales will depend on their ability to locate sufficient concentrations of planktonic crustaceans to allow efficient foraging.
 Since phytoplankton blooms may occur earlier or at different times of the season, or in different locations, the timing of zooplankton availability may also change from past patterns (Arrigo and van Dijken 2004).
 Hence, the ability of bowheads to use these food sources may depend on their flexibility to adjust the timing of their own movements and to find food sources in different places (ACIA 2004).
 In addition, it is hypothesized that some of the indirect effects of climate change on marine mammal health would likely include alterations in pathogen transmission due to a variety of factors, effects on body condition due to shifts in the prey base/food web, changes in toxicant exposures, and factors associated with increased human habitation in the Arctic (Burek et al. 2008).

 With the large uncertainty of the degree of impact of climate change to Arctic marine mammals, NMFS recognizes that warming of this region which results in the diminishing of ice could be a concern to ice dependent seals and polar bears.
-Nonetheless, NMFS considers the effects of the proposed seismic surveys and shallow hazard and site clearance surveys proposed by the two oil and gas entities during 2010 on climate change are too remote and speculative at this time to conclude definitively that the issuance of MMPA IHAs for the 2010 proposed seismic surveys would contribute to climate change, and therefore a reduction in Arctic sea ice coverage.
+Nonetheless, NMFS considers the effects of the proposed marine and seismic surveys proposed by Shell, TGS, and SAE during 2013 on climate change are too remote and speculative at this time to conclude definitively that the issuance of MMPA IHAs for the 2013 proposed marine and seismic surveys would contribute to climate change, and therefore a reduction in Arctic sea ice coverage.
 More research is needed to determine the magnitude of the impact, if any, of global warming to marine mammal species in the Arctic and subarctic regions.
-Finally, any future oil and gas activities that may arise as a result of this year's open water seismic surveys would likely need to undergo separate permit reviews and analyses.
+Finally, any future oil and gas activities that may arise as a result of this year's open water seismic surveys would likely need to undergo separate permit reviews and NEPA analyses.